HonkingGoose/git-gosling/CONTRIBUTING.md

 ## How to create a good pull request

+- Search existing pull requests to see if something similar is already proposed.
+- Run `yarn smoketest`, to ensure you're following the Prettier style and that the build works.
+- Run `yarn fix:prettier` to fix your code.
 - Fill in the pull request template.
-- Search existing pull requests to see if something similar is already proposed.
-- Ensure the build works, run `yarn build` before opening the pull-request.
 - Give your pull request a descriptive title.

 ## How to create a good commit message